 The riders’ meeting for the Vintage 1000 occurs the night before we leave on the route, so you need to be at the starting point the afternoon before the event starts.

 The riders’ meeting for the Vintage 500 occurs the morning of the event, so it’s up to you whether you arrive the night before or travel down that morning.

-Can you recommend accommodation in Chattanooga?
+Can you recommend accommodation?

-If you email us before the event, we can help you find something that fits your budget.
+For the Mountain Vintage 1000 route and Vintage 500, if you email us before the event, we can help you find something that fits your budget.
 Otherwise, (past and present) event participants living in Chattanooga are usually happy to put someone up – we can help get you paired up with someone.

 Join us on the next trip